 Although their motives in this were initially to acquire more power for themselves, the more optimistic Whigs slowly concerned support a growth of democracy for its own sake.
 The fantastic figures of reformist Whiggery were Charles James Fox (died 1806) and his disciple and successor Earl Grey.
 After decades in opposition, the Whigs returned to power under Grey in 1830 and brought the First Reform Act in 1832.

 The admission of the middle classes to the franchise and to the Home of Commons led ultimately to the advancement of a systematic middle class liberalism and the end of Whiggery, although for numerous years reforming aristocrats held senior positions in the party.
-In the years after Grey’s retirement, the party was led initially by Lord Melbourne, a fairly standard Whig, and then by Lord John Russell, the kid of a Duke but a crusading radical, and by Lord Palmerston, a renegade Irish Tory and essentially a conservative, although capable of extreme gestures.
+In the years after Grey’s retirement, the party was led initially by Lord Melbourne, a fairly standard Whig, and after that by Lord John Russell, the kid of a Duke but a crusading radical, and by Lord Palmerston, a renegade Irish Tory and essentially a conservative, although capable of extreme gestures.

-Regional And Local Federal Government Principles Clarified
+Regional And City Government Principles Explained

 In 1841, the Liberals lost office to the Conservatives under Sir Robert Peel, but their duration in opposition was short due to the fact that the Conservatives split over the repeal of the Corn Laws, an open market problem; and a faction known as the Peelites (but not Peel himself, who died not long after) defected to the Liberal side.